brianyamasaki/japan2023-astro/src/content/destinations/tokyo/yakitori.md

 ![The gang](/assets/tokyo1/PXL_20230406_115702010.jpg)

-Satoru, Yukoh, Nancy and Brian sitting in their booth.
+Satoru, Yuko, Nancy and Brian sitting in their booth.